MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 A Crawled Property is one of the basic units of the Search Schema.
 They are created automatically by the SharePoint Search Indexer (or Crawler) when it is discovering content that can be searched.
 The information stored in Crawled Properties is made available in queries by mapping them to Managed Properties.

+### <a name="Customization"></a>Customization

+Improving specific aspects of SharePoint functionality by changing settings through the end user interface.

 ## <a name="D"></a>D
 ## <a name="E"></a>E
 ## <a name="F"></a>F